 The YTFP assumed responsibility of Blue Creek spawner surveys in 1994.
-For consistency and logistical reasons, reaches #1-4 were based on reaches established by USFWS during their 1989-1993 surveys.
+For consistency and logistical reasons, reaches #1-4 were based on reaches established by USFWS during their 1989-1993 snorkel surveys.
 Surveys between 1994 - 1996 were limited to weekly surveys of the lower four reaches.
 Between 1995 and 1998, in an effort to provide a more comprehensive basin-wide coverage, YTFP extended spawning survey efforts to include an additional 13.1 miles of the Blue Creek drainage, which included the upper portion of the mainstem (between reach #4 and the anadromous barrier), the Crescent City Fork, Nickowitz Creek and West Fork Blue Creek (Figure 3).
-These efforts were continued for the through 2007, with slight modifications to the survey reaches to include an unnamed tributary in upper Crescent City Fork ("Doctor Rock

-Creek" - reach #7b).
 Surveys were conducted weekly (weather and flows permitting) in reaches #1-4 during the fall spawning season, which is typically initiated in late September or October prior to the arrival of late-fall chinook and continued until heavy rains commence and flow conditions became unsafe and/or unsuitable for snorkel surveys.
 Surveys in the upper reaches were typically surveyed bi-weekly after the first fall chinook appeared in Lower Blue Creek (Gale 2009).